Oil Royalty vs. Direct Invest: Which Structure Fits Your Goals?

 Calculate Your NRIβHere's What You Need to Know

-- /Royalties pay a share of gross revenue with no operational costs β but limited tax benefits
+- /Royalties pay a cut of gross revenue with no operational costs -- but limited tax benefits

-- /Working interest provides IDC deductions, depreciation, and the depletion allowance
+- /Working interest gives you IDC deductions, depreciation, and the depletion allowance

-- /Both structures carry commodity price risk β the right choice depends on your goals
+- /Both carry commodity price risk.
+The better fit depends on your goals and tax situation

 What Oil & Gas Royalties Are

-An oil and gas royalty is a payment to a mineral rights owner based on a percentage of gross production revenue.
-Royalty holders receive income without paying drilling, completion, or operating costs.
-It is a passive arrangement: you own the rights to minerals beneath the surface and collect a share of what is produced, with no operational responsibility or liability.
+An oil and gas royalty is a payment to a mineral rights owner -- a percentage of gross production revenue.
+Royalty holders collect income without paying for drilling, completion, or operations.
+It's a hands-off arrangement: you own the mineral rights beneath the surface and take a cut of what's produced.
+No operational responsibility, no liability for well costs.

 What "Direct Investing" Means

-Direct oil investments involve holding a working interest in specific wells.
-You share in production revenue and bear a proportional share of costs.
-In exchange, you gain access to tax deductions, including intangible drilling costs, equipment depreciation, and the depletion allowance, that royalty holders do not receive.
-Working interest holders may often access better tax breaks than royalties provide, though they also accept more financial responsibility.
+Direct oil investment means holding a working interest in specific wells.
+You share in production revenue and shoulder a proportional share of costs.
+In return, you get access to tax deductions, including intangible drilling costs, equipment depreciation, and the depletion allowance -- none of which royalty holders get.
+The tax breaks can be substantially better, but you're also taking on more financial responsibility.
 Use our investor tax calculator to estimate potential deductions.

 Key Differences That Matter